ansible/community-docs/contributing.rst

 Create your first pull request
 ==============================

+When working on your patch, please follow these recommendations:

+- Use short, informative commit messages.
+- Do not squash your commits and force-push to your branch if not needed.
+Reviews of your pull request are much easier with individual commits to comprehend the pull request history.
+All commits of your pull request branch will be squashed into one commit by GitHub upon merge.
+- Avoid merge commits.
+Maintainers will not merge pull requests that contain merge commits.
+To update a stale pull request, `rebase <https://docs.ansible.com/ansible/latest/dev_guide/developing_rebasing.html>`_ it instead of merging.
+You can prevent git from automatically creating merges during pulls by configuring it to do rebases instead: run ``git config pull.rebase true`` inside the respository checkout.
+- Make sure your changes all focus on a single topic.
+If you fix, change, or reformat unrelated parts of the codebase in your pull request, you create additional work for reviewers.
+Maintainers might ask you to revert unrelated changes, which will delay review and approval of your pull request.
+- Please do not add more than one plugin/module in one pull request.
+That makes it easier for reviewers and increases the chance that your pull request will get merged.

 To learn how to quickly create your first patch and submit a pull request, refer to the `Quick-start guide <create_pr_quick_start_guide.rst>`_